adri-standard/adri/CONTRIBUTING.md

 - Contact the maintainers
 - Check our FAQ section

-Thank you for helping make ADRI Validator better for everyone! 🎉
+Thank you for helping make ADRI better for everyone! 🎉